rzommers/MISO/rtd/source/index.md

 ```
 cd Dependencies/hypre-2.28.0/src./
 ./configure
-    # If this comes back as an error, use the following line of code then repeat ./configure
+    # If an error statement stops this command, use the following line of code then repeat ./configure
     chmod +x configure
 cd cmbuild
 cmake .. -DCMAKE_POSITION_INDEPENDENT_CODE=ON -DHYPRE_INSTALL_PREFIX="[path_to_motor_folder]/Installations/hypre" -DHYPRE_ENABLE_SHARED=ON